Financial literacy

 Should I take a loan if my cash flow is negative?

-It makes sense that when you lack cash, the first thing you think of is taking a loan.
+It makes sense that when you lack cash and are wondering how to increase cash flow, the first thing you might think of is taking a loan.
 And this is definitely one possible solution.
 However, there are safer steps to take before you resort to that.
 First, find out why your cash flow is negative.
 Once you have the answer to that question, the solution will be clearer.

 Seek professional advice